ROCm/rocprofiler-systems/docs/how-to/instrumenting-rewriting-binary-application.rst

       [MODE OPTIONS]

       -o, --output                   Enable generation of a new executable (binary-rewrite).
-If a filename is not provided, omnitrace will use the basename and output to the cwd, unless the target binary is in the cwd.
-In the latter case, omnitrace will either use ${PWD}/<basename>.inst (non-libraries) or ${PWD}/instrumented/<basename> (libraries)
+If a filename is not provided, rocprof-sys will use the basename and output to the cwd, unless the target binary is in the cwd.
+In the latter case, rocprof-sys will either use ${PWD}/<basename>.inst (non-libraries) or ${PWD}/instrumented/<basename> (libraries)
       -p, --pid                      Connect to running process
       -M, --mode [ coverage | sampling | trace ]